 Beth style is very warm and relational.
 She uses Mindfulness, Jungian, Psychodynamic, and Transpersonal approaches, to help clients explore their own inner lives, relational patterning and motivations with compassion, cultivating greater perspective, and a deeper understanding of themselves.
 Beth draws on the immense resources of the body -- it's rich wisdom to support the cultivation of mindful presence, internal resource, gentle self-inquiry/guidance and embodiment, which allows not only tools for the journey, but also more clarity, and authentic expression.
-She is only seeing clients remotely at this time, and will schedule a free 15 minute consultation by phone/video to answer any questions that you might have to see if it feels a "fit" to schedule a session.
+She is presently only seeing clients remotely, and will schedule a free 15 minute consultation by phone/video to answer any questions that you might have to see if it feels a "fit" to schedule a session.

 Caregiver stress & support - Coping with anxiety, stress, fatigue, and burnout related to caring for a loved one; balancing the needs of others with one's own needs and health

 Life transitions - Coping with difficult or impactful life changes, such as moving to a new area, relationship transitions, child rearing, or career changes; learning self-care to better manage resulting stress

 Medical professionals' mental health - Support navigating work-related expectations and stress; addressing issues of burnout, hierarchical pressures, and vicarious trauma